-- SEVERE – This component returns the number of SEVERE messages.
+- SEVERE – The number of SEVERE messages.
 SEVERE messages occur when a critical error has occurred from the perspective of the agent.
 Critical errors are non-recoverable errors and require immediate attention.
 An example would be a critical problem with initializing the agent that would prevent it from starting or functioning properly.
 In the message fields, this monitor also returns the SEVERE message.

-- WARNING – This component returns the number of WARNING messages.
+- WARNING – The number of WARNING messages.
 WARNING messages denote an abnormal or unexpected result occurred that is recoverable, from the perspective of the agent.
 An example would include a failure while changing the tools release of an E1 server.
 It is a significant problem; however, the agent will recover so this is considered a warning.
 In the message fields, this monitor also returns the SEVERE messages.

-- INFO – This component returns the number of INFO messages.
+- INFO – The number of INFO messages.
 INFO message denotes informative messages providing contextual information as to what the agent is doing.
 An E1 server that is started using SM would have a log message indicating this at the INFO level.

-- CONFIG – This component returns the number of CONFIG messages.
+- CONFIG – The number of CONFIG messages.
 CONFIG messages are not commonly used in SM.
 A message at the configuration level is simply a means for logging information particular to that installation, such as the platform of the server.

-- FINE – This component returns the number of FINE messages.
+- FINE – The number of FINE messages.
 FINE messages are a lower level message still intended as human readable that provides insight into what the agent is doing.
 This can be thought of as a standard "debug" message.

-- FINER – This component returns the number of FINER messages.
+- FINER – The number of FINER messages.
 FINER message is an even lower level trace of the debug message.
-Messages are classified at this level rather than FINE if they are very frequently occurring and less likely to be of interest.
+Messages are classified at this level rather than FINE if they occur frequently and are less likely to be of interest.

 This monitor uses the following arguments: